jxy-s/herpaderping/README.md

 First, that file object looks different than what we had originally opened with.
-This is expected since executing the process normally (as the user would, by double clicking it) will result `explorer.exe` calling `NtCreateUserProcess`.
+This is expected since executing the process normally (as the user would, by double clicking it) will cause `explorer.exe` to invoke `NtCreateUserProcess`.
-This kind of helps explain the behavior we see.
-But if it were using the file why did it execute `CMD.exe`?
+That somewhat explains the behavior we see.
+But if it was using the file, why did it execute `CMD.exe`?
 We've overwritten it.

 Its behavior seems like the section is being reused.
 Let's verify this